Canadian dollar boosted by oil prices, bonds mixed

 "I don't think the market is overreacting to the Wachovia results yet because there could be more fireworks later this week," said Sheldon Dong, fixed income analyst at TD Waterhouse Private Investment.

-Nervous investors now await results from U.S. financial heavyweights JP Morgan Chase & Co (JPM.N: Quote), Merrill Lynch MER.N and Citigroup (C.N: Quote), which could trigger a rally in bonds if they also suffer earnings disappointments.
+Nervous investors now await results from U.S. financial heavyweights JP Morgan Chase & Co (JPM.N), Merrill Lynch MER.N and Citigroup (C.N), which could trigger a rally in bonds if they also suffer earnings disappointments.

 The two-year bond climbed 6 Canadian cents to C$102.26 to yield 2.649 percent.
 The 10-year bond fell 11 Canadian cents to C$103.37 to yield 3.563 percent.